ripples3/Basic-Bash-Scripting/README.md

 Variables are accessed using the $ sign.

 ### String
-String are assigned to varialb
+String are assigned to a variable
 ```
 NAME="John"
 echo "Hi $NAME"  #=> Hi John
 echo 'Hi $NAME'  #=> Hi $NAME
 ```

 ### Echo